jthree1989/Eigen-Practice/README.md

-# Eigen-Practice
+# SLAM
-Just do some practice to understand and use Eigen3.
+Just do some practice to understand and use SLAM.